 10. Otep – Breed (Nirvana cover)

 Otep’s take is ugly in the best possible way: jagged, hostile, and emotionally unstable.
-Where other covers on this list lean into atmosphere or drama, this one is built on pure attack.
+Where other covers here lean into atmosphere or drama, this one is built on pure attack.
 That gives the article necessary variety.
-Female-fronted rock and metal has never been just about elegance, melody, or gothic mood, and “Breed” is a reminder of that.
+Female-fronted rock and metal has never been only about elegance, melody, or gothic mood, and “Breed” is a reminder of that.
 It is not the most universally beloved pick here, but it is one of the most uncompromising.

 11. Kittie – Run Like Hell (Pink Floyd cover)

-The result is a smart mismatch that pays off.
-Kittie do not try to preserve the original’s cool detachment; they make it more volatile.
+That tension is exactly why the pairing pays off.
+Kittie do not try to preserve the original’s cool detachment.
+They make it more volatile.
 That choice gives the track a different emotional charge and keeps it from feeling like a museum piece.
-It may not be the most famous cover on this list, but it is one of the more interesting pairings, and sometimes that kind of tension is what makes a cover memorable years later.
+It may not be the most famous cover on this list, but it is one of the more interesting collisions, and sometimes that kind of friction is what makes a cover memorable.

 12. Stream of Passion – Street Spirit (Radiohead cover)